nicobxez/frontiers-market-challenge/README.md

 ### Key Features

+- **CI/CD with GitHub Actions**: The project is configured with CI/CD pipelines using GitHub Actions for automated deployments to **Firebase Hosting**.
 - **Google Sign-In**: Users can sign in using their Google account.
 This feature is implemented and ready to use.
 - **Email Sign-In**: Users can sign in using their email and password.
 Note: Currently, no authorized email accounts are available for testing.
 - **Dynamic Views**: Sections of the website dynamically update based on user interactions and login status.